ngworker/lumberjack/packages/docs/lumberjack-docs-app/docs/usage.md

 });
 ```

-You must also register the log driver modules for the log drivers that you want to enable.
+You must also register the driver modules for the drivers that you want to enable.

 If you want to add the `LumberjackAngularHttpDriver` and the `LumberjackConsoleDriver`, add the following code